Exhibition20.03.202501.06.2025

 Htein Lin

-A key element of Htein Lin’s project for Ikon includes a presentation of paintings for its print workshop and gallery at HMP Grendon in Buckinghamshire.
-This off-site display will form the basis of workshops developed by Htein Lin for the prison residents in collaboration with current HMP Grendon artist-in-residence Simon Harris.
-The workshops will explore the specific social and political conditions of prison art in Myanmar, and the materials and tools synonymous with prison art in Britain and Myanmar.
+A key element of Htein Lin’s project for Ikon includes artworks made with residents of HMP Grendon in Buckinghamshire.
+An off-site exhibition at the prison (1 – 22 May), includes portraits of prison residents and soap block sculptures inspired by the artist’s carving technique.
+The display follows workshops developed in collaboration with current HMP Grendon artist-in-residence Simon J. Harris, and explores subjects, materials and tools synonymous with prison art in Britain and Myanmar.

 FREE